01 Dec Specific Power Absorption & Intrinsic Loss Power Values

 Intrinsic Loss Power (ILP)

-The intrinsic loss power parameter (ILP) was proposed1 to compare heating efficiency at different experimental conditions of amplitude and frequency of the magnetic field.
-It assumes al quadratic dependence with magnetic field (H) and linear dependence with frequency (f).
+ILP was proposed to compare heating efficiency at different experimental conditions of amplitude and frequency of the magnetic field.
+It assumes a quadratic dependence with magnetic field (H) and linear dependence with frequency (f).
 Therefore, by normalizing the power absorption with these dependences as

 YOU MIGHT ALSO FIND INTERESTING THIS RELATED POST!